houston kendo and iaido

 Kerstein Sensei is the most senior and experienced active Kendo practitioner in the Houston Area, with over 30 years of experience.
 He first began studying martial arts with Karate as a youth in Milwaukee, Wisconsin.
 After serving as a peace officer on the Milwaukee Police Department, Kerstein Sensei moved to Houston and started Kendo at the Houston Budokan under Darrell Craig Sensei.

 Sensei has since been very active in the local and national Kendo community on a yearly basis.
 He is formerly a senior member and instructor of Kendo Dojos in Dallas and Austin.
-He currently serves as the President of the Southern US Kendo and Iaido Federation and is on the All US Kendo Federation Board of Directors.
+He currently serves as the President of the Southern US Kendo and Iaido Federation.
+He was on the All US Kendo Federation Board of Directors, and as a member of the competition committee, Kerstein Sensei helped with referee seminars across the US.
 In addition, Kerstein Sensei has traveled abroad for Kendo and was a USA representative to the All Japan Kendo Federation's Foreign Leader's Camp in Kitamoto, Japan.

 Sensei is an active student himself, striving to improve his own Kendo, as well as his teaching ability.
 He is a devoted teacher with many students and has contributed greatly to the development of Houston Kendo.
 He is not only the head instructor of The Houston Kenshikan, but is also the Head Instructor of 3 other Dojos: Cougar Kendo at the University of Houston, Magnolia, and River City Iaido and Kendo Kyokai.